Noise Control in Multi-Family Residential Buildings

 Sad to say, for newer residential units many of the problems could have been prevented in the first place had a little more attention been paid to noise control during the design and construction process.
 After the fact, when the noise problems are discovered, solutions can be very difficult and expensive to resolve and in most cases there is no easy solution.

-For newer or remodeled multi-family dwelling units, the various Building Codes throughout the United States require a measure of sound privacy between multi-family dwellings.
+For newer or remodeled multi-family dwelling units, the various Building Codes throughout the United States require a measure of sound insulation between floors of multi-family dwellings.
 The Building Codes specify a minimum architectural design standard of privacy of 50 STC (Sound Transmission Class) and a 50 IIC (Impact Isolation Class).
 The Building Codes also state that validation of the minimum noise criteria can be field measured and the field measurements shall not be less than a 45 FSTC or a 45 FIIC.
 While some community building inspection departments require field-testing to be conducted before a certificate of occupancy is issued, many, if not most, do not.
 They rely instead on the architect’s specification and design recommendation and the expectation that their specified designs will result in the minimum sound isolation construction between adjacent units.
 Unfortunately, what is specified by the architect and what is subsequently built do not always coincide if proper attention and inspection oversight is not implemented.

 If your residential dwelling is relatively new or if you are contemplating the purchase of a unit, do not be afraid to question the contractor and the real estate agents about the sound isolation characteristics of the unit.
 Just because they say that the units have been built to code requirements does not mean that they meet the minimum code requirements.
 If they do not, you may have a case to demand corrective action at the expense of others.
 Do not be left holding the bag; moreover a certificate of occupancy by local building inspection departments implies that the structure has been built to minimum code standards.
 Purchasing a condo or townhouse may be one of the most significant expenditures you will undertake; therefore you have every reason to expect answers with respect to your privacy needs and freedom from intrusive noise from your neighbors.
 If you have a noise problem that is not resolved and you go to sell your unit, you may be compelled to reveal the deficiency to a prospective buyer which can have an impact on the selling price.